National Express East Anglia: Former West Anglia Great Northern franchise

 For eight weeks in summer 2004, Ipswich tunnel was closed with One running two Norwich to Liverpool Street services via Cambridge with Cotswold Rail Class 47s.

 In December 2004 new services were introduced from Liverpool Street to Lowestoft (via East Suffolk Line or Norwich), Peterborough, Bury St Edmunds and Cambridge via Ipswich.
-However, in December 2010 these services become withdrawn.
+However, in December 2010 these services were withdrawn.

 The Liverpool Street to Harwich International Boat Trains used to be operated by Class 86s and Mark 2s, however EMUs took over the service.

 Rolling stock

 One inherited a fleet of Class 86, Mark 2 carriages, Driving Brake Standard Opens, Class 150, Class 153 and Class 170 Turbostar, Class 312, Class 315, Class 317, Class 321 and Class 360s from Anglia Railways, First Great Eastern and West Anglia Great Northern.

 A franchise commitment was the replacement of the Class 86s and Mark 2 carriages with Class 90s and Mark 3 carriages that were being replaced by Virgin Trains with the Class 390 Pendolino.
-Initially the Mark 3s entered service in the same run down condition as they had left Virgin, before all were overhauled at Bombardier Transportation's Derby Litchurch Lane Works.
+Initially the Mark 3s entered service in the same run-down condition in which they had left Virgin, before all were overhauled at Bombardier Transportation's Derby Litchurch Lane Works.
 The last Class 86s and Mark 2 carriages were withdrawn in late 2006.

 In 2005, the Class 150s were exchanged with nine Class 156s from Central Trains.
 In 2009, National Express East Anglia received 17 Class 321s transferred from London Midland.

 Another franchise commitment was the procurement of new stock for the Stansted Express service.
-This resulted in 30 four-carriage Class 379 Electrostars being ordered with the first entering service in March 2011.
+This resulted in 30 four-carriage Class 379 Electrostars being ordered; the first entered service in March 2011.

 A Class 47 was hired from Cotswold Rail for use on rescue duties and to haul the initial weekday and later Summer Saturday only services from Norwich to Great Yarmouth.
 After Cotswold ceased trading in 2009, Direct Rail Services Class 47s were hired.
-DB Schenker often provided a Class 90s to cover for unavailability of One's fleet.
+DB Schenker often provided Class 90s to cover for unavailability of One's fleet.